 - May Swenson

-Shanan Ballam is the Poet Laureate for the city of Logan, Utah.
+Shanan Ballam is the Poet Laureate Logan, Utah.
 Her recent poetry collection Inside the Animal: The Collected Red Riding Hood Poems, a semi-finalist for the 2017 Trio House Press Louise Bogan Award and a finalist for the 2017 Hillary Gravendyk Prize Poetry Book Competition from Inlandia Press, was published by Main Street Rag in June 2019.
 It is available for purchase here: Main Street Rag Online Bookstore.